cloudmesh/cm_metric/doc/user_manual/source/manual.rst

 TODO: Once we have moved to mongodb, this section should be replaced with mongodb installation.

-Access Information (futuregrid.cfg) and DB (MySQL) tables creation
+Access Information (cloudmesh.cfg) and DB (MySQL) tables creation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-futuregrid.cfg includes dbusername, password, hostname, port number, and database name.
+cloudmesh.cfg includes dbusername, password, hostname, port number, and database name.
 Database tables (MySQL) will also be created.

 ::

- $ fg-metric-install
+ $ cm-metric-install
  ==========================================
  Installing Cloud Metrics ...
  ==========================================